Spectrum FAQ

 Can I volunteer for Spectrum?

-We have a team of volunteers across Spectrum covering areas from our events to back-office activities, that all enable Spectrum to do the work that it does.
-All of our volunteers have Enhanced DBS checks and also complete training in Safeguarding Equality and Diversity and GDPR to name but a few.
+All of our volunteers have Enhanced DBS checks and also complete training in Safeguarding, Equality and Diversity, and GDPR, to name but a few.
 We also implement First Aid training via St John Ambulance.
-Any volunteering vacancies are always listed on our volunteering page.

 Do you work with schools?

-Yes, we do.
-We work with different education settings and their SENCOs to support as many families as we can.
-We provide information on the work that we do and have also attended numerous assembly’s, pupil mentoring groups and SEND parent mornings.
-Schools can register their interest in more information from us here.
+We work with dozens of different education settings and their SENCOs to support as many families as we can.
+We provide information on the work that we do and have also attended numerous assemblies, pupil mentoring groups, culture capital pupil sessions and SEND parent mornings.

 Does Spectrum share my data with 3rd parties?